 We performed a comparison between Microsoft .NET Framework and Oracle SOA Suite based on real PeerSpot user reviews.

-Find out in this report how the two Application Infrastructure solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The web development and Microsoft Windows service development capabilities are among the most valuable features offered by the Microsoft .NET Framework.
-This language platform is highly user-friendly, with plenty of online examples and information available, as well as a robust development environment."
+Find out in this report how the two Application Infrastructure solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of Microsoft .NET Framework is debugging."

 "Ease of use, the richness of the libraries and basically very good development tools."